VGDev1/Voron-V2.4928/README.md

 ## Superslicer profiles

-Mostly copied from Ellis tuning PIF
+Derived from Ellis PIF profiles, but tuned for my setup and filaments.

 ## Disclaimer: Usage of this printer config happens at your own risk!